daemon1981/mongoose-rattle-plugin/test-unit.md

 });
 ```

-<a name="thingy-playing-rattle-when-removing-a-comment-when-user-is-not-the-creator"></a>
+<a name="mongooserattleplugin-plugin-methods-documentremovecommentuserid-commentid-callback-when-user-is-not-the-creator"></a>
 #### when user is not the creator
-should not remove comment.
+it's not removing the comment.

 ```js
 return thingy.removeComment('n0t3x1t1n9', commentIds['level 1'], function(err, updatedThingy) {